InsanallyLab/DecodingPackage/README.md

-# NDecode: Neural Decoding Package
+# BISI: the Bayesian InterSpike Interval Package

-NDecode is a comprehensive solution for the trial-by-trial Spike Timing Bayesian Decoding Algorithm.
-The project derives inspiration and its algorithmic base from the paper by Insanally et al., which can be accessed [here](https://elifesciences.org/articles/42409#s4).
+BISI is a comprehensive package for the trial-by-trial ISI-based Bayesian decoding algorithm presented in Insanally et al.
+To accommodate a wide variety of data formats, BISI's data loading and pre-processing pipeline makes use of Pynapple data structures.
+BISI is designed to decode trial conditions from any experimental dataset, regardless of the specific experimental set-up or data storage format.

 ## Directory Structure

 The repository is structured as follows:

-- `decoder/`: Main directory containing all the essential files and sub-modules.
-  - `core/`: Core functionalities and implementations of the NDecoder class.
+- `decoder/`
+  - `core/`: contains all the objects used in BISI's core functionality.
+      - `unique_interval_set.py`: inherits Pynapple's IntervalSet object, which is used to store trial start and end times.
+Adds additional capabilities for preprocessing raw trial data.
+      - `session.py`: converts raw experimental data into processed log ISI data for each trial.
+      - `ndecoder.py`: represents the Bayesian ISI decoder.
+      - `model.py`: stores all the necessary probability data for a particular trial condition.
+      - `bandwidth.py`: used to find the optimal bandwidth for Kernel Density Estimation (KDE).
-  - `io/`: Input and output operations related to the decoder.
+  - `io/`: contains BISI's data loading and data saving pipeline
-  - `main.py`: The main script where the `NDecoder` class is instantiated and utilized.
+      - `load_elife_sliding.py`: runs the full BISI workflow on the dataset used for Insanally et al. (2019).
+      - `pickle_to_nwb.py`: generates a NWB file from a pickle file using a custom Neuroconv data loader stored in `pickle_data_interface.py`.
+      - `utils.py`: provides additional functionality such as converting time units for trial start and end times.

+For a deep dive into the methods, parameters, and return values, check the comments provided in the source files.

 ## Getting Started